KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 ### Pro Callout Services

 KeyboardKit Pro unlocks a localized ``Callouts/ProService`` for every locale in your license.
+They are injected into the main ``Keyboard/Services/calloutService`` when a valid license is registered.

-You can access any service in your license like this:
+You can access any localized service in your license like this, after successfully registering your license key:

 ```swift
 let service = try Callouts.ProService.Swedish()